-When you choose ATG Title for your title insurance policy, you’ll have a dedicated an agent to explain the process and documents without legal jargon, but we check for everything mentioned above and also have a paperless system to speed up the process while being eco-friendly.
+When you choose ATG Title for your title insurance policy, you’ll have a dedicated an agent to explain the process and documents without legal jargon.
+Best of all, we have a paperless system to speed up the process while being eco-friendly.
 If you want an agency that treats you and your clients like a person, not a sale, and who has agents that do thorough research and communicate quickly, we’re ready to support you.
-Call us today at 703.934.2100 or use the form below and we’ll help get your contract to closing so you can focus on the important things in life with no additional stress.
+Call us today at 703.934.2100 or use the form below and we’ll get you from contract-to-closing hassle, and stress-free.

 Questions and Answers About Title Insurance